plaintextaccounting/plaintextaccounting/index.md

 Ledger-likes also, at their core, tend towards **functional operation**: they read the input data without changing it, and output a report.
-This simplicity makes them easy to understand and to rely on.
+This simplicity makes them easy to understand and rely on.

 </div>
 <div class="three columns">